BuoySoftware/guides/authorization/README.md

 ## Permission Changes

 - Use the `verb:noun` naming convention.
 IE: `manage:donor` `read:donor`
+- Don't update roles or permissions directly within Auth0.
-- Keep permissions in the [DevOps] repository up to date.
+- Use Terraform in the [DevOps] repository to update permissions.
 - Ensure the [Permissions Matrix] is up to date.
 - Ensure permissions are updated in all Auth0 tenants.
   - Current tenants include: Development, Staging, Validation and Production